 It seems like yesterday you put your child on the bus for the first day of kindergarten.
 And now, you're planning a graduation party!

-Old Carolina Barbecue Company has helped thousands celebrate their memorable event since the local chain’s first outpost opened in Massillon in 2006.
+Old Carolina Barbecue Company has helped thousands celebrate their memorable event since the first restaurant opened in Massillon in 2006.
 Barbecue is the perfect food to serve at open house-style gatherings as it holds well in chafing dishes.
-Most importantly, just about everyone loves really great barbecue!
+Most importantly, just about everyone really loves great barbecue!

 A new spin on barbecue catering this year is a buffet featuring barbecue tacos.
 Tortillas are a great canvas for the flavors of pulled pork, chopped brisket and smoked chicken.
 Guests can fill their own shell and add authentic “street-style” toppings such as onion, cilantro and salsa.